Come with us now to a time before man

 - Seldom-Seen Species: Ultrasaurus and Psittacosaurus are among the dinosaurs in the ride.

-- Shout-Out: The Halloween Horror Nights makeover for Hollywood's version is titled Jurassic Park - In The Dark, a reference to the lyrics, "Jurassic Park is frightening in the dark!", from Weird Al's Jurassic Park song.
+- Shout-Out: The Halloween Horror Nights makeover for Hollywood's version was titled Jurassic Park - In The Dark, a reference to the lyrics, "Jurassic Park is frightening in the dark!", from Weird Al's Jurassic Park song.

 - Small Role, Big Impact: Even though it only appears in one scene, the Parasaurolophus ends up launching the whole conflict of the ride when it knocks the guests off course.